Smooth norms in dense subspaces of Banach spaces: Introduction

 \begin{theoremB} Let $X$ be a Banach space with long unconditional Schauder basis and let $Y$ be the linear span of such basis.
 Then, $Y$ admits a $C^{\infty}$-smooth norm. \end{theoremB}

 In case of $\ell_1(\Gamma)$, Theorem B solves \cite[Problem 149]{GMZ}.
+Interestingly, Michal Johanis \cite{Johanis} recently proved that, under rather general assumptions, a normed space with a $C^k$-smooth bump also admits $C^k$-smooth partitions of the unity (see, \emph{e.g.}, \cite[Corollary 6]{Johanis}).
+It then follows that the normed spaces $Y$ considered in Theorem B also admit $C^\infty$-smooth partitions of the unity.

-Finally, in the last part of our note, we prove a variant (for dense subspaces) of a well-known Partington's theorem \cite{P} concerning the existence of isometric copies of $\ell_{\infty}(\omega_1)$ in every renorming of $\ell_{\infty}(\omega_1)$ (we are grateful to Gilles Godefroy for suggesting us to dig in Partington's argument).
-More specifically, we prove the following theorem.
+Finally, in the last part of our note, we prove a variant (for dense subspaces) of a well-known Partington's theorem \cite{P} concerning the existence of isometric copies of $\ell_{\infty}^c(\omega_1)$ in every renorming of $\ell_{\infty}^c(\omega_1)$ (we are grateful to Gilles Godefroy for suggesting us to dig in Partington's argument).
+Here, by $\ell_{\infty}^c(\Gamma)$ we understand the Banach space of all bounded scalar-valued functions on $\Gamma$ that are non-zero on at most countably many points in $\Gamma$, endowed with the canonical sup-norm; moreover, we denote by $\ell_{\infty}^{c,F}(\Gamma)$ its dense subspace comprising those functions that are finitely valued.

-\begin{theoremC} Every renorming of the space $\ell_{\infty}^{c,F}(\omega_1)$ contains an isometric copy of $c_{00}(\omega_1)$. \end{theoremC}
+\begin{theoremC} Every renorming of the space $\ell_{\infty}^{c,F}(\omega_1)$ contains an isometric copy of $\ell_{\infty}^{c,F}(\omega_1)$. \end{theoremC}

+An immediate consequence of the present Theorem is that $\ell_{\infty}^{c,F}(\omega_1)$ admits no G\^{a}teaux smooth norm, in sharp contrast with Theorem A(i).